spirali/haydi/docs/source/pipeline.rst

 .. currentmodule:: haydi

-This section contains a description of how to work with elements of domains.
+This section contains a description of working with elements of domains.
 The main message of this section is that there are three basic methods of creating a stream of elements from a domain:

 * ``iterate()`` -- stream of all elements in domain
 * ``cnfs()`` -- stream of all canonical elements in domain